About FIU’s Office of Global Learning Initiatives

-The Office of Global Learning Initiatives prepares FIU’s students to be successful global citizens who develop global awareness, a global perspective and use their passion to make the world a better place.
+The Office of Global Learning Initiatives’ (OGLI) mission is to prepare FIU’s students to be successful global citizens with global awareness, a global perspective, and a passion to make the world a better place.

-We achieve our mission through the award winning Global Learning for Global Citizenship initiative, in which every student engages in active, team-based, interdisciplinary exploration of real-world problems as a condition of graduation.
+We achieve our mission through the 2016 IIE Andrew Heiskell Award-winning Global Learning for Global Citizenship initiative.
+Every FIU student engages in active, team-based, interdisciplinary exploration of real-world problems as a condition of graduation.

-To date, faculty have created more than 170 global learning courses.
-Students choose among these courses, offered in every academic department, to meet their two-course global learning graduation requirement.
+FIU faculty have created over 140 global learning courses across the undergraduate curriculum.
+Students choose among courses offered in every academic department to meet their two-course global learning graduation requirement.

-With our Global Learning Medallion program, students design their own experiences.
-They can go above and beyond the minimum to take additional global learning courses, globally-focused activities, study abroad programs, foreign languages and original research – to earn this graduation honor.
+Our Global Learning Medallion program enables students to design their own experiences.
+They can go above and beyond the minimum to take additional global learning courses and participate in globally-focused activities, study abroad programs, foreign language study, and/or original research to earn this graduation honor.

 As internationalization leader Madeleine F. Green has said about the university’s Global Learning initiative, “to date … FIU has done everything right.”